 Health – For those with sensitive stomachs, stay away from ice and street food.
 Poor air quality due to unregulated motorbike emissions can irritate those with respiratory conditions.
 Invest in filtered masks if you plan to stay in major urban areas for a long time.
 Use bug spray when traveling to the countryside, especially if you are visiting the areas of Hoi An and the Mekong Delta.
 Heatstroke and sun poisoning is a common ailment for those traveling during the dry season, so wear sunblock, drink plenty of water, and stay indoors as much as possible.
 If you find yourself suffering from heatstroke, purchase rehydration salts at a local pharmacy.

 WIFI/SIM Card – Wifi is readily available across Vietnam, making it an ideal location for digital nomads and location independent workers.
 Click here for a map of all the free hotspots around the country.
 A head’s up — Halong Bay is a dead zone for cell service.
 If you have an unlocked phone, you can purchase a month’s worth of data for 200,000-250,000 VND (less than $11 USD).
 The top mobile carriers are Mobiphone and Viettel or Mobiphone.
 The only place to pick up a Simcard is at the airport.
-Vietnam is also on the KeepGo mobile hotspot list.
+Vietnam is on the Keepgo mobile hotspot list.

 What To Bring Home – Laquerware, Marou chocolate bars, coffee and drip-coffee (phin) filters, fruit teas, tailormade clothes, tribal textiles, conical hats (nón lá), propaganda posters